 Revenue from Operations | 3,942 | 3,433 | 4,417 | 15 | (11) |

-Generics: Navigating the New Normal The Generics segment, while showing a modest 6% YoY growth to ₹697 crores, experienced a significant 33% QoQ decline.
-This sequential drop is primarily due to the exceptional one-time sales spike of Lenalidomide (gRevlimid) in Q4 FY25, which isn’t expected to repeat until an unlimited quantity launch early next calendar year.
-Product sales did grow 13% YoY, driven by new introductions like Liraglutide in EU and Lenalidomide & Dasatinib in US.
-Management anticipates a return to strong double-digit growth for the full year, driven by upcoming launches from H2 FY26.
+Generics: A Strategic Pause Before the Leap The Generics business reported a modest 6% YoY growth to ₹697 crores but experienced a substantial 33% QoQ decline.
+This steep sequential drop is crucial to understand.
+It’s primarily attributable to an exceptional, one-time sales spike of Lenalidomide (gRevlimid) in Q4 FY25, which saw only a small component of sales in Q1 FY26.
+Management has clarified that continuing sales of Lenalidomide are not expected until an unlimited quantity launch in early next calendar year.
+However, product sales did grow 13% YoY, driven by new introductions like Liraglutide in the EU and Dasatinib in the U.S. Management is confident of a return to strong double-digit growth for the full year, with multiple upcoming launches expected from H2 FY26.
+This is a classic “transition phase” for a segment, where short-term revenue fluctuations are part of a larger strategic ramp-up.

-CRDMO (Syngene): Steady Contribution Syngene, the Contract Research Development and Manufacturing Organization arm, delivered an 11% YoY growth to ₹875 crores.
-While it saw a 14% QoQ decline, management stated that growth was driven by pilot programs transitioning into long-term contracts and sustained client trust.
-This segment continues to be a steady, predictable contributor to Biocon’s overall revenue.
+CRDMO (Syngene): Steady as She Goes The Contract Research Development and Manufacturing Organization (CRDMO) segment, representing Syngene, delivered a healthy 11% YoY growth to ₹875 crores.
+While it saw a 14% QoQ decline, management stated that growth was driven by pilot programs successfully transitioning into long-term contracts and sustained client trust.
+Despite broader macroeconomic uncertainties, Syngene observes robust demand from both large and mid-sized pharma clients and remains on track to deliver its FY26 guidance.
+This segment serves as a consistent, predictable contributor to Biocon’s overall revenue.

-Now, let’s turn to profitability.
-This is where the narrative becomes a bit more nuanced.
+Now, let’s turn to profitability, where the narrative of “short-term pain for long-term gain” becomes most apparent.

 ---|---|---|---|---|---|